Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Acknowledgments

 \section{Acknowledgments}

 SL would like to thank Phan Thành Nam for discussions.
-The authors were supported by the European Union through the ERC Starting Grant \textsc{FermiMath}, grant agreement nr.~101040991.
+NB was supported by the European Union through the ERC Starting Grant \textsc{FermiMath}, grant agreement nr.~101040991.
+SL was partially supported by the ERC Starting Grant \textsc{FermiMath}, grant agreement nr.~101040991, and partially by the ERC Advanced Grant MathBEC, grant agreement nr.~101095820.
 Views and opinions expressed are those of the authors and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 The authors were partially supported by Gruppo Nazionale per la Fisica Matematica in Italy.